 Pastrana in Canada, from Van Every’s archives.

 “I also remember [being surprised] at how broken he was at that age, too.
 He had already dislocated his pelvis from his spinal column the year before, and I remember watching him get up.
-It was like he was an old man… could hardly walk, he was hunched over.
-I was like, ‘Oh my god, he’s not acting!’
+It was like he was an old man.
+He could hardly walk… he was hunched over.
+I thought, ‘Oh my god, he’s not acting!’
 His body really was mangled from his recovery.
 He blew my mind, though.
 It was super cool getting to know him and become friends.”

 Despite the injury Rich mentions, which occured early on in Travis’ career at a primitive freestyle competition in Lake Havasu, Arizona, Pastrana continued to solider past that, directly into the whirlwind that was filming for Revelation 199.
 Even though freestyle had reared its ugly head at Havasu, Travis and the crew turned up at the Vans Triple Crown event in Las Vegas, Nevada in 2000.
 Sporting a fluorescent orange windbreaker during opening ceremonies, a large “199” silk-screened on its back, Pastrana was poised to take the contest.